-The connecting device is called a keg coupler and there are six major types of keg couplers, depending on the manufacturer of beer.
-Obviously, you need to know which keg is being used to tap it correctly since these different keg couplers are not compatible with each other.
+The connecting device is called a keg coupler and comes in six major types.
+Different kegs and couplers are not compatible with each other, so you need to know which type of keg is being used to tap it correctly.

 The six main types of keg couplers are:

 - D-type coupler (the most common type in North America, fits US Sankey keg valves)

 - S-type coupler (popular in Europe, this type is used for beers like Heineken and Pilsner Urquell)

 - U-type coupler (commonly used for kegs made in Europe and beers like Guinness, Harp and Smithwick’s)

 - A-type coupler (aka “the German slider-style keg coupler”, it used for German beers like Carlsberg and Franziskaner)